 FRC comments on issues arising in relation to accounting for social housing loans

 Comment issued by the FRC in June 2016 relating to the classification of loans as ‘basic’ or ‘other’ by registered providers of social housing, which then impacts on whether the loans are measured on a cost or a fair value basis.

-Guidance issued by the FRC in January 2014.
+Revised guidance issued by the FRC in March 2021, following the original Practice Note issued in January 2014.

 Housing SORP 2014: Invitation to comment on revised impairment guidance